melinda-z/CI-MS1-GirlOnEarth/README.md

 ## 1. About

-GirlOnEarth. is a group gathering like-minded female individuals sharing the same values and metaphors about everyday life, empowering each other to live a sustainable lifestyles.
+GirlOnEarth. is a website created for a meet-up group.
+The purpose of the group is to gathering like-minded female individuals sharing the same values and metaphors about life, empowering each other to live their life to the maximum to dream big and trive!

+I have moved to Ireland since the age of 20, ever since then I have been busy surving, studying and working, having a family and raising kids, it has been non-stop.
+Until March last year, Covid happened, it forced us to pause, until then I finally relized that I haven't been busy living, my mind wasn't on how to live my life - the once and only!
+Ever since then my focus was shifted onto self-improvement, empowering mindset, mindfulness...
+Having been working as a beautician for many years, it defines part of me.
+And being a mother is a major role of my life.
+And the relationship struggles!
+It certainly created the ups and downs over the years!

+So, there you go!
+I came up with this idea for my Milestone project 1 for the full stack web development course at [code institute](https://codeinstitute.net/).

+Main requirements
+* Write custom HTML5 and CSS3 code to create a website of at least 3 pages, or (if using a single scrolling page), at least 3 separate page areas.
+* Incorporate a main navigation menu and structured layout.
+* Incorporate a main navigation menu and structured layout and use Git & GitHub for version control.

+Live project website can be accesed here.

+Repository for this project can be accesed here.

 ## 2. Users Experience (UX)